SilbigerLab/Protocols/UV_2450_Spectrophotometer/UV_2450_SpecSOP.md

     	1. If the computer requires a log in password, look under the keyboard.
     1. Fine to leave spec on as you set up samples and organize
     1. Once everything is green, click OK
+    	1. On the Polyp Lab system at CSUN, 'RAM Check' will say 'Failed', which is normal.
+On the Mo'orea system, RAM Check should not fail.
+If it does, notify Kathryn.
     1. Then click on the icon with a circle and capital M in the middle for 'Methods'
     1. Add three wavelengths as your WL points
     	1. Chlorophyll: 630nm, 663nm, 750nm